Blocktron-Project/blocktron-explorer/README.md

 <img src="https://github.com/Blocktron-Project/blocktron-explorer/blob/master/public/img/addnode.PNG" alt="addnode">

-Then you can add the node url in the text field as shown
+Which will open up the url input field as shown:

 <img src="https://github.com/Blocktron-Project/blocktron-explorer/blob/master/public/img/search.PNG" alt="addnode">

+Then you can enter the url as shown:

 <img src="https://github.com/Blocktron-Project/blocktron-explorer/blob/master/public/img/url.PNG" alt="addnode">

 ## Tests
 This project follows a **Test Driven Development (TDD)**.
 Unit tests are written using Jest, an opensource testing and code coverage framework from facebook opensource.
 Test spec files can be found inside the test folder.
 Tests can be run by the command:
 ```sh